16levels/hercules/README.md

         ghcr.io/16levels/hercules
 ```

+## Use as base image
-Alternatively, all necessary configuration and storage files can be built into a child container image.
+Depending on file size, it may be desirable to copy all necessary configuration and device files into a container image.

+Example (VSE):
 ```dockerfile
 FROM alpine:3.22 AS builder
 RUN apk add --no-cache 7zip=24.09-r0